Joe McDermott (politician)

-James Joseph McDermott (born July 1, 1967) is an American politician serving as a member of the King County Council.
-He previously served ten years as a state legislator, seven years in the Washington House of Representatives and three in the Washington State Senate.
-In 2023, he announced that he would not seek re-election.
+James Joseph McDermott (born July 1, 1967) is an American politician and a former member of the King County Council.
+He served ten years as a state legislator: seven years in the Washington House of Representatives and three in the Washington State Senate.
+In 2023, he announced he would not seek re-election.

 Education

 After graduating with a Bachelor of Arts in history and political science from Gonzaga University, he earned a Master of Public Administration from the University of Washington.

 Career

 He went on to work for the Pierce County Prosecuting Attorney and the Seattle Public Schools.
 In 2009, McDermott completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett Foundation LGBTQ Victory Institute Leadership Fellow.

 Washington Legislature

 McDermott served in the state House from 2001 to 2007.
 A Democrat, he was re-elected by wide margins in 2002, 2004, and 2006, winning over 80 percent in 2006.

 Following the resignation of Senator Erik Poulsen on September 5, 2007, McDermott expressed an interest in being appointed to the 34th district seat in the Washington State Senate.
 On October 13, 2007, the precinct committee officers (PCOs) of the 34th district recommended McDermott for appointment with 54 of the 65 PCOs voting for him.
 Two days later, King County Council unanimously appointed him to the seat.
 He ran unopposed for the remaining two years of Poulsen's Senate term in 2008 but was not a candidate for re-election in 2010.